Leaderboard

 7 points

-Saw Jimmy McGovern in The Hanover in town in about 1997, not long after his Hillsborough drama had aired.
+6. Saw Jimmy McGovern in The Hanover in town in about 1997, not long after his Hillsborough drama had aired.
 Anyway, i'm absolutely destroyed and i go up to where he is sitting (in the raised bit by the dart board) and slur "Ah Jimmy, mate, thank you so much for getting the truth out there finally, brilliant writing as usual.
 Class, fella".
 He gets up and shakes my hand and says "thanks mate, that means a lot" and i feel myself welling up so i back away thanking him again.
 I have forgotten that there is a bit of a drop and go absolutely flying down the steps and into a (luckily unoccupied) table full of half empty glasses, which go everywhere.
 Fair play to the man he comes over to help me up.
 He is deffo smirking to himself though, and i can't blame him.
 My mates are on the floor laughing too.
-I leave.6 points
+I leave.

 5 points